Estas son las 5 fotos de Chiquis de las que nadie deja de hablar en Instagram

-Chiquis (@chiquis) causó furor en su perfil de Instagram por las últimas publicaciones que realizó en las últimas horas.
-Los 5 posteos de historias y fotografías, provocaron más de 914.984 de interacciones entre sus fans.
+Chiquis (@chiquis) realizó en las últimas horas varias publicaciones en las redesque no te puedes perder.
+Los 5 posteos de historias y fotografías, lograron más de 941.182 de interacciones entre sus seguidores.

 Me suelto el pelo pa ti, solo pa ti..
 “Pa Ti” -COMING SOON! 🎶 #NewMusic #NuevaMusica